openhab/org.openhab.binding.zwave/doc/thermofloor/ztrm3_0_0.md

 ### Parameter 13: Temperature Display

 Temperature Display
-Selects which temperature is shown on the display.
-Refer to Chapter 11 ”Standby and main screen”.
+<p&gtSelects which temperature is shown on the display.
+Refer to Chapter 11 ”Standby and main screen”.</p&gt
 The following option values may be configured -:

 | Value  | Description |